Technology

 Secondary Supported Systems

 Systems in this section are closely related to the supported systems or are only capable of running text and lo-fi browsers.
 Supported browsers should work properly on any of the following operating systems where they are available.
 Please report any problems.
-Bugs affecting these systems will be investigated and fixed at a lower priority.
+Bugs affecting these systems will be investigated and fixed, but at a lower priority.

 Notes on Other Systems